Last Updated on August 31, 2021

 - Splurge: The White Hart Inn – Charming Inn in Salisbury features two restaurants, an on-site bar, fireplaces and outdoor seating.
 Double rooms from $250, including breakfast.

 Acadia National Park on Mount Desert Island.
 No matter where you find yourself in the park, you’ll be wowed by unforgettable vistas of the rocky coastline, the mountains, little lakes and lush forests.
-Mount Desert Island is famous for its historic carriage paths – make sure to plan in time for a stroll along these trails as well as a visit to Seal Cove, Northeast Harbor, Southwest Harbor and Bar Harbor, all located on the island.
-If you continue your trip westwards along the coast of Maine you’ll get to the nearby Schoodic Peninsula, which also makes for a scenic drive.
+Mount Desert Island is famous for its historic carriage paths—make sure to plan in time for a stroll along these trails as well as a visit to Seal Cove, Northeast Harbor, Southwest Harbor, and Bar Harbor, all located on the island.
+If you continue your trip westwards along the coast of Maine you’ll get to the nearby Schoodic Peninsula, which also makes for a scenic drive filled with the fall foliage alight in a riot of colors you have to see to believe.

 - Budget: Bar Harbor Motel, delightful motel just one mile from Arcadia National Park.
 Double rooms including breakfast from $129.
 Great value family room $159